2aman-0x/Linux_file_system/README.md

 - ```/tmp```:Temporary files created by system and users.
 - ```/boot```: Holds files needed for system boot-up, including the linux kernel, an initial RAM disk image, bootloader configuration (like GRUB).
 - ```/dev```: This directory contains device files which represent and provide access to hardware devices such as hard drives, sounds devices etc.
 - ```/lib```, ```/lib64```: These directories contain essential shared libraries and kernel modules that are needed to boot the system and run the commands in the root filesystem.
-The /lib64 directory exists on systems that support 64-bit applications.
+The ```/lib64``` directory exists on systems that support 64-bit applications.
 - ```/media```: This is the mount point for removal media such as USB drivers, CD-ROMs, etc. When these devices are mounted, typically, directories corresponding to their mount points are created within ```/media```.
 - ```/mnt```: Similar to ```/media```, this is a traditional mount point where system administrators can mount temporary filesystems while using or configuring them.
 - ```/opt```: Intended for the installation of add-on application software packages.
 Large software packages that are not part of the default installation can be placed here to avoid cluttering the system directories.
 - ```/proc```: A virtual and dynamic directory as it only exists in memory.
-It does nto use disk space.
+It does not use disk space.
 It contains information about system resources, hardware, and running processes.
 It,s a pseudo-filesystem that provides an interface to kernel data structures.
                 Example:
                         - ```cat /proc/cpuinfo```
                         - ```cat /proc/meminfo```